Latte vs Cappuccino: Unveiling the Perfect Espresso Delights

 5. Serving Sizes and Presentation

 The serving sizes and presentation of lattes and cappuccinos also differ.
 Lattes are typically served in taller glasses, ranging from 12 to 16 ounces, allowing for more milk and a larger volume overall.
-The layers of espresso, milk, and foam are often visible, creating an aesthetically pleasing drink.
+The layers of espresso, milk, and foam are often , creating an aesthetically pleasing drink.

 On the other hand, cappuccinos are usually served in smaller cups, typically around 6 ounces.
 The smaller size allows for a stronger espresso flavor to come through, while the thick foam topping adds a visual appeal.
 Cappuccinos are often finished with latte art, showcasing the barista’s skills and creativity.